 - At least one letter of recommendation (please limit to two).
 If your guidance counselor writes your letter of recommendation (which is our preference), there is no need to submit a teacher evaluation/recommendation.
 Pharmacy applicants are required to provide two letters of recommendation.

 |*Please Note: Business, Engineering, Nursing, and Pharmacy majors are encouraged to apply by December 1.

 FAFSA filing date: We recommend that you complete the Free Application for Federal Student Aid (FAFSA) between Jan.
 1 and March 1.

 |December 1||February 1||May 1||November 1||January 1 - March 1|

 The primary emphasis in our freshman application review process is on your high school record, the rigor of the courses, your grades, and your unique talents and experiences.
+As part of our holistic review, we also consider the disciplinary record of each applicant.
+We seek to enroll students who will treat all other members of our community with respect.
 We are unable to offer individual interviews, but we do offer admission information sessions.
 We encourage you to use your application essay to share with us information about yourself that is not reflected elsewhere in your application.